aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 1. Set the `GapWidth` property.
 1. Write the modified presentation to a PPTX file.

-This code in Java shows you how to set a series' Gap Width:
+This code  shows you how to set a series' Gap Width:

 ```php
   // Creates empty presentation